Uniting to Care & Cure:

 About the Crohn’s & Colitis Foundation

-To cure Crohn's disease and ulcerative colitis, and to improve the quality of life of children and adults affected by these diseases.
-Learn more about our mission.
+We are a non-profit, volunteer-fueled organization dedicated to finding cures for Crohn's disease and ulcerative colitis, and improving the quality of life of children and adults affected by these diseases.

-We maintain informal partnerships with a variety of Crohn’s and colitis-related organizations around the world for the cooperative purposes of research and information sharing.
+We also maintain informal partnerships with Crohn’s disease and ulcerative colitis organizations around the world to share ideas, information, and research.